China rejects U.S. academic report calling for retaliatory action

 “China has not sought to interfere in a national election in the United States or to sow confusion or inflame polarization in our democratic discourse the way Russia has done,” it said.

+Chinese Foreign Ministry spokesman Geng Shuang said it was their custom not to give detailed comment on think tank reports, but he said China welcomed U.S. companies, media, students and think tanks to come to the country.

+“We hope that the United States, as the world’s most powerful country, can open both arms and welcome companies, the media, think tanks and students from all countries, including China, to go to the United States,” he told reporters.

-Reporting by Christian Shepherd and Philip Wen; Editing by Michael Perry
+Reporting by Christian Shepherd and Philip Wen; Editing by Michael Perry and Darren Schuettler